Geffen-Cooper/nn_from_scratch/README.md

 # Simple Neural Network from Scratch

-This project is a set of python classes for building simple neural networks from scratch.
+This project is a set of python classes for building simple neural networks from scratch (i.e. using only NumPy and not frameworks such as PyTorch or TensorFlow).
+The purpose of this project was to get a better understanding of backpropagation by implementing it from scratch.
 Some of the code, ideas, and inspiration are taken from other sources which is explained and cited in the comments of *src/NeuralNet.py*.
-There are no convolution layers or regularization methods currently.
+There are no convolution layers or regularization methods currently (only fully connected feedforward networks).
 One of the example networks is able to classify 9728/10000 images in the MNIST test set.

+# Future Goals
+I am not currently working on this project but in the future I hope to add more functionality and implement these deep learning methods from scratch:
+* Add functionality for regularization techniques (L2, dropout, etc.) and batch normalization
+* Add functionality for convolution layers (implement forwards and backwards pass functions)
+* Add functionality for RNN layers (forward pass and back propagation through time)
+* Implement an automatic differentiation tool

 # Sections